NovaPlayBuild/hyperplay-docs/install-hyperplay.md

 <figure><img src=".gitbook/assets/view fullscreen.png" alt=""><figcaption><p>Connecting to metamask browser</p></figcaption></figure>

 Game assets from your mobile wallet will automatically sync with any game you launch.
-To understand how to sync games to the wallet, please refer to the HyperPlay API.
+To understand how to sync games to the wallet, please refer to the NovaPlay API.